nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 Around the bamboo are the cacti that we've had for several years, but didn't want to plant since we were renters.
 They finally have a home!

 In the front of the bed, we planted one lavender and two Gregg's mistflower.
 They're all perennials and should have beautiful purple blooms.

+In the half-bed, I put a jasmine star ivy plant that I'm hoping will grow up the wall and break up all that white brick.
+I'll have to get a bigger trellis eventually since they don't stick to walls.